 While Google Analytics, by default, attributes goals/conversions based on a last-click model, other marketing platforms do it differently.
 For example, Facebook by default has the attribution set to 28-day clicks and 1-day view.
 This means that if someone clicked on a Facebook ad yesterday but only makes the conversion today by searching for the brand on Google and going to the website through an organic result, Google analytics will track it a conversion from Direct source, while Facebook will also track this a conversion on its Ads Manager.

 Regularly monitoring assisted conversions helps to keep track of how each of the sources of traffic is impacting conversions.
 While some may result in few last-click conversions, they have had assisted more conversions that came from other sources.

 You can also look at the Overview section just above the Assisted Conversions (as you can see in the image above), to get a better picture of how users interact across your traffic sources before converting.

-You can set up funnels to measure how any page impacts the final completion of conversions.
+Set up funnels to measure how any page impacts the final completion of conversions.

-If you are not sure whether your Google Analytics is set up correctly or if you’d like to get a FREE 30-minute audit done on your current tracking setup, drop us a note at [email protected].
+If you are not sure whether your Google Analytics is set up correctly or if you’d like to get a free 30-minute audit done on your current tracking setup, drop us a note at email@example.com.